ppiot/skewWake/README.md

 # warp simulation for the skewWake experiment

-### Each case has the following file with * cooresponding to the rootname:
+### Each case has the following file with * corresponding to the rootname:

 - diagGaussian_*figure.png  :  .png figure showing the (x,y) space
                               before (top left), after (top right),